Fliplet/fliplet-cli/docs/Data-integration-service.md

 ### Troubleshooting installation errors

-#### Error: SSL Error: SELF_SIGNED_CERT_IN_CHAIN
+#### SSL Error: SELF_SIGNED_CERT_IN_CHAIN

-If you get the `Error: SSL Error: SELF_SIGNED_CERT_IN_CHAIN` error when installing the agent, please update your npm settings to allow self-signed certificates to be used.
+If you get the `SSL Error: SELF_SIGNED_CERT_IN_CHAIN` error when installing the agent, please update your npm settings to allow self-signed certificates to be used.
 Just run the following command and then try again to install the agent:

 ```bash
 npm config set strict-ssl false